 Industrial equipment safety hazards pose major risks but there are so many ways to manage and control them.
-Identifying the hazards within your processes, putting control measures in place, and teaching workers how to protect themselves can go a long way towards reducing incident rates.
+Identifying hazards within your processes, applying control measures, and training workers to protect themselves all contribute significantly to reducing incident rates.

 Common industrial equipment safety hazards

-Identifying equipment hazards is the first step towards managing them.
-In my experience, finding these hazards isn’t too hard, given that many issues come to the surface when you try to use a piece of equipment.
+Identifying equipment hazards marks the first step in managing them.
+In my experience, spotting these hazards is not difficult because many issues reveal themselves when you attempt to use the equipment.

 Here are the main hazards to look out for: